 Students will begin by studying the life of Martin Luther King, looking at his achievements and how he was influenced by religion.
-They will then move on to examining the lives and teachings of the Sikh gurus and the impact that they have upon people’s lives.
+They then move on to examine the life of Nicky Cruz and how his faith impacted his actions.

 How do religions express beliefs about God?
 (Summer Term)

 An opportunity for students to explore religious beliefs and teachings about God: considering the similarities and differences between Hindu, Sikh, Christian and Muslim ideas; whilst also considering the impact these may have on the lives of believers.

 How Do We Decide What Is Right And Wrong?
 (Autumn Term)

 This unit focuses on issues of morality and a range of ethical theories.
 Students will be expected to learn about the codes of living from at least two religions as well as some secular ethical theories.
 It is intended to provide opportunities for students to evaluate their own ethical ideas and values too (both religious and non-religious).